 i1

 which can be reduced more depending on the of priors for the λz1.
 But, this is not the most helpful given that the posterior depends on the unknown values of the latent variable η, but thankfully in application we can side-step the need for these values.
-Essentially, what we have done above is just a straightforward application of Bayes theorem to get a closed form solution for the posterior.
+Essentially, what we have done above is a straightforward application of Bayes theorem to get a closed form solution for the posterior.
 This is not as simple for the residual covariances, though.
 We think the above was mostly just a sanity check to make sure we knew what the math was doing and to show that under the simplifications we’re proposing we can arrive at “nice” solutions.
 But, this is certainly not going to be done in practice given that the posteriors for cross-loadings and (co)variances are typically more difficult to derive depending on the choice of prior.

 Illustrative Example

-So, now to illustrate the method, suppose we have the “true” factor model shown in Figure 1.
+To illustrate the method, suppose we have the “true” factor model shown in Figure 1.
 A sample of 300 was drawn from this population.
 We simplified the model here for illustration of our approach to local fit assessment.
 Using this sample, a factor analysis